alekha1234/gujurialekha.github.io/README.md

 ## Contributing

 Contributions to this repository are welcome!
-If you'd like to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
-Your improvements, bug fixes, or additional projects are greatly appreciated.
+Follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md) if you'd like to contribute.

 Enjoy exploring my data science projects!